Show-1: Marrying Pixel and Latent Diffusion Models for Text-to-Video Generation: Conclusion

 \section{Conclusion}

-We introduce Show-1, an innovative model that marries the strengths of pixel and latent based VDMS.
+We introduce Show-1, a novel model that marries the strengths of pixel and latent based VDMS.
 Our approach employs pixel-based VDMs for initial video generation, ensuring precise text-video alignment and motion portrayal, and then uses latent-based VDMs for super-resolution, transitioning from a lower to a higher resolution efficiently.
 This combined strategy offers high-quality text-to-video outputs while optimizing computational costs.